Maddy54652/CI-Lisp/README.md

 4.10.19
 I am working on this again!!

+4.11.19
+Task 2 has been completed!!!

 Progress:
 TASK 1-COMPLETE
+TASK 2-COMPLETE
-TASK 2-IN PROGRESS
+TASK 3-IN PROGRESS
-TASK 3-TBD
 TASK 4-TBD
 TASK 5-TBD
 TASK 6-TBD